mgondan/mathml_pl/README.md

 Prolog package to convert mathematical expressions to MathML that can be rendered by some browsers.
 Actually, it's mostly Firefox, all the other browsers I tried did not yield satisfactory results.

+You can find a SWISH demo here, https://swish.swi-prolog.org/p/mathml-0.0.4.swinb

 # Installation and usage

 Simple usage example from the SWI-Prolog console: